Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

    ```
       > Note: You may be asked to authenticate your terminal session again back to Azure when running the deployment.

+    The acs-engine deploy will automatically create several configuration files and set up several Azure services for hosting the Kubernetes cluster.
+This makes it a great tool for a POC and even a production deployment with further configuration to the temlate file.
+As the deployment continues

     The deployment is fairly quick and you should get a succeeded message when completed.
     ![Screenshot](images/acs-engine-deploy-k8-iaas/acs-engine-deploy-terminal.png)